Consistent Model-based Clustering: using the Quasi-Bernoulli Stick-Breaking Process: Introduction

 When the true data-generating distribution is a finite mixture from the assumed family, these models tend to shrink most of $w_k$'s close to zero, leading to a small number of clusters in the posterior.
-However, \cite{miller2013simple,miller2014inconsistency} showed a striking result: neither the Dirichlet process nor the Pitman--Yor processes converge to the true number of clusters as $n$ increases, even when the family of component distributions $\mathcal{F}$ is correctly specified.
+However, \cite{miller2013simple,miller2014inconsistency} showed a striking result: neither the Dirichlet process prior nor the Pitman--Yor process prior {allows the posterior distribution on the number of components $K$} to converge to the true number of clusters as $n$ increases, even when the family of component distributions $\mathcal{F}$ is correctly specified.

 To address this issue, we develop a prior on the $w_k$'s that yields stronger shrinkage while remaining easy to use.
 Specifically, we modify the canonical stick-breaking construction as follows: at each break, we multiply the remaining proportion $(1-v_k)$ by a discrete random variable that takes value either $1$ or $\epsilon$.
 When the latter happens, the tail probability $\sum_{k=L+1}^{\infty} w_k$ is strictly bounded by $\epsilon$.
-We show that if $\epsilon$ is chosen in a sample-size-dependent way such that $\epsilon = o(1/n^{2+r})$ (with $r$ a non-negative integer that depends on $\alpha$), then one can obtain posterior consistency for the number of clusters.
+We show that if $\epsilon$ is chosen in a sample-size-dependent way such that $\epsilon(n) = o(1/n^{2+r})$ (with $r$ a non-negative integer that depends on $\alpha$), then one can obtain posterior consistency for the number of clusters.
 In the special case of $\epsilon = 0$, this model reduces to a finite mixture model with a prior on the number of components \citep{miller2018mixture}, which also yields posterior consistency for the number of clusters.
 Meanwhile, in the special case of $\epsilon = 1$ and $v_k \sim \t{Beta}(1,\alpha)$, this model reduces to a Dirichlet process mixture.